 How to Apply

 Applications are now closed for the 2022/23 academic year.
 Please include a 300-word (or less) statement of interest with your CV and a letter of support from your medical school dean (in addition to letter of good standing).

-You will be notified if you’ve been accepted into the program approximately six to eight weeks after we receive your application.
+You will be notified if you’ve been accepted into the program by mid-May.